adamhjk/community-compact/COMMUNITY-COMPACT.md

 community's desire is that, if you intend to make money on the [SOFTWARE] through consulting and support, you contribute to the community through purchasing a consulting license subscription from [BUSINESS], certifying that you are an organization who supports the community.
-This enables you to use the communities trademarks and official builds.
+This enables you to use the community's trademarks and official builds.

 We ask that all members of the community utilizing consulting businesses do so